glycodynamics/gly-docking/README.md

 prepare_ligand4.py -l LeY-xray.pdb -A hydrogens 	# Convert LeY-xray.pdb into LeY-xray.pdbqt (Vina Input file)
 prepare_receptor4.py -r receptor.pdb -o receptor.pdbqt -A "hydrogens"	# Convert receptor.pdb in receptor.pdbqt (Vina Input file)
 ```
-Nore: If you see an error message "**init.c(556):ERROR:161: Cannot initialize TCL**" run follwoing command to fix it
+Nore: If you see an error message "**init.c(556):ERROR:161: Cannot initialize TCL**" run the following command to fix it
 ```
 unset LD_LIBRARY_PATH

 ```

-## 4. Perform docking using AutoDock Vina andvina-carb
+## 4. Perform docking using AutoDock Vina and vina-carb
-In addiiton to receptor and liagnd input files in PDBQT format, a configuration containing all the docking parameters is needed for docking.
+In addition to receptor and ligand input files in PDBQT format, a configuration containing all the docking parameters is needed for docking.
 There are two configuration files _config_vc.txt_ (for vina_carb) and _config_vina.txt_ (for Vina) present in the practice directory.
-These configuration file have mainly follwoiing input parameters:
+These configuration files have mainly following input parameters:

 ```
 receptor=receptor.pdbqt		# name of receptor input file